Duncan Cameron

-For 15 years I lived in Bristol with my family and had art studios at Mivart Street and Artspace, helping to develop and move the studio group into an empty former Tea Factory, now known as Spike Island.
-I worked in the 1990's as a community artist managing creative projects for the council in Withywood and was also involved with many other artist led groups to develop, fund and deliver arts programmes and opportunities for artists in the city.
-Alongside my work in education and fine art I have been a diving instructor, and have been diving for over 30 years, and have worked as a book illustrator, for three years with Dorling Kindersley UK to develop and complete the book 'Shipwreck Detective' in 2006.
-I also make puppets and props for theatre, have worked as part of a creative team with the joint charities at the Glastonbury Festival and I'm a keen bee keeper.
-I have maintained an active studio and exhibiting fine art practice, in drawing and sculpture, for 30 years and develop and show new work regularly.
+I now live and work between Falmouth and Somerset and for 15 years I lived in Bristol with art studios at Mivart Street and Artspace, helping to develop and move the studio group into an empty former Tea Factory, now Spike Island Bristol.
+I worked in the 1990's as a community artist managing creative projects for Bristol Council in Withywood and was also involved with many other artist-led groups (IAN, Artery, Open City) to develop, fund and deliver arts programmes and opportunities for artists in the city.
+Alongside my work in education and fine art I have been a diving instructor, and have been diving for over 35 years, and have worked as a professional book illustrator, for three years with Dorling Kindersley to develop and complete the book 'Shipwreck Detective' in 2006.
+I also make puppets and props for theatre, have worked with the joint charities and the Theatre and Circus Fields at the Glastonbury Festival and I'm a keen beekeeper.
+I have maintained an active studio and exhibiting art practice for more than 30 years, work as a reportage drawing artist and develop and show new work regularly.
+I currently have work touring as part of the Trinity Bouy Wharf Drawing Prize 2025 and was the winner of the 8th John Ruskin Prize 2026.

 External Links